 It seems that lately more and more car insurance providers are turning to TV to lure new customers in with the promise of discounts and saving more.
-Discounts are one way drivers can save money, but how do these discounts work and how can you take advantage of them?
+Discounts are one way drivers can save money, but how do these discounts work and how can you take advantage of them to reduce your car insurance rates?

 If you’re about to buy your first car or are in the process of researching auto loans, knowing how much you will pay for insurance can be helpful in the planning process.

 Car insurance rates are most often based on where you live, age, driving record, and car model.
 Your rate will be based on how much risk you pose, this is usually why younger drivers, those who drive sports cars, and drivers with poor driving records are more likely to have higher rates.
-Here are a few ways you can try to bring down your rates.
+Here are a few types of car insurance discounts you can use to bring down your rates.

 - Low mileage discounts.
 If you’re home and job are only a few miles apart, or you rarely drive your car, you could be eligible for a discount!
 Some insurers may provide discounts to drivers who drive below a certain amount of miles each year.